 \subsection{Modular linear differential equation}

-A simple and practical approach to construct a vvmf is the method of holomorphic modular boostrap, which is also known as the modular linear differential equation (MLDE).
+A simple and practical approach to construct a vector-valued modular form is the method of holomorphic modular boostrap, which is also known as the modular linear differential equation (MLDE).
 A general form of $d$-th order MLDE can be expressed as

 where $\phi_s(\tau)$ are weakly holomorphic modular forms of weight $2(d-s)$.
 Here the $s$-th order derivative ${\cal D}^s$ is defined as

 where ${\cal D}_t$ is the Serre derivative

 that maps a modular form of weight $t$ to a modular form of weight $t+2$. $E_2(\tau)$ denotes the Eisenstein series of weight two.
 Since \eqref{MLDE} is invariant under the modular transformation, one can argue that its $d$ independent solutions have to transform as a $d$-dimensional vector-valued modular function under $SL(2,\mathbb{Z})$.